svaarala/duktape/doc/value-stack-resizing.rst

     call stack.

 * Current "top" of the value stack.
-Value stack entries above top are not currently in use, and are always set to Ecmascript ``undefined`` as part of the value stack initialization policy.
+Value stack entries above top are not currently in use, and are always set to ECMAScript ``undefined`` as part of the value stack initialization policy.

   - Calling code is allowed to push values at the "top" index up to the